UBC-Solar/sunlink/README.md

 NOTE: both the InfluxDB and Grafana token need to be given write access since the telemetry link uses them to write data to the InfluxDB bucket and the Grafana Live endpoint.

-### Importing the pre-configured dashboards

-You can use Grafana's dashboard import feature to import the pre-configured dashboard JSON files found in the `./dashboards` folder.

-NOTE: this is likely unnecessary but you should double check that the UID of the InfluxDB data source specified in the dashboard JSON file matches the InfluxDB UID specified in your `.env` file.

 ### Installing Python package requirements